cse110-sp25-group12/cse110-sp25-group12/onboard.md

 5. Test Coverage.
 Runs the [Jest Coverage Report](https://github.com/marketplace/actions/jest-coverage-report) action which summarizes test coverage as a comment in the attempted pull request.
 Run ```npm run test:coverage``` to generate more detailed coverage report locally.

 ### On every push into main:
-1. Deployment to Github Pages.
-Builds latest main branch and deploys to Github Pages.
+1. JSDoc Documentation Generation.
+A separate docs branch will be created holding information for a documentation website.
+This branch is deployed to Github Pages.

-2. JSDoc Documentation Generation.
-A separate docs branch will be created that holds docs/, which contains a webpage that displays all documentation for JS logic.
+2. App Deployment with Netlify.